phuvf/wireless_artnet_led_controller/README.md

 * Documentation for the product
 * Downloads of the latest complied software

-The device can be updated by end users via. it's on-board web interface - see below for details.
+The device can be updated by end users via. it's built-in web interface - see below for details.

 The Wireless ArtNet LED controller project is based on Espressif's ESP32 microprocessor platform - note, however, that it will not run on a plain vanilla ESP32.
 If you're interested in buying some controllers, please email me: <nick@zinc.uk.com>.